misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 That value syntax looks pretty horrific, but it isn’t; it’s just what happens when you try to formalize the fast-and-loose implementations of a new technology into a regular syntax and then layer even more features on top of that while trying to reuse parts of the old syntax.
 (So, OK, kind of horrific.)
 In practice, `background-position` is pretty simple.

-<Tips tips="blue">Throughout this section, we’ll be using the rule `backgroundrepeat: no-repeat` to prevent tiling of the background image.
-You’re not crazy: we haven’t talked about `background-repeat` yet!
-We will soon enough, but for now, just accept that the rule restricts the background to a single image, and don’t worry about it until we move on to discussing `background-repeat`.</Tips>
+<Tips tips="blue">Throughout this section, we’ll be using the rule <code>backgroundrepeat: no-repeat</code> to prevent tiling of the background image.
+You’re not crazy: we haven’t talked about <code>background-repeat</code> yet!
+We will soon enough, but for now, just accept that the rule restricts the background to a single image, and don’t worry about it until we move on to discussing <code>background-repeat</code>.</Tips>

 For example, we can center a background image in the `body` element, with the result depicted in Figure 9-18, which is the result of the following code: